← Back to Topics

 Mistake 10: Exceeding Per-Issuer Limits

-• Plan sales to maximize benefits across multiple issuers
+• Plan sales strategically across multiple issuers to maximize the tax benefits under Section 1202.

 Mistake 11: Not Understanding the "10 Times Basis" Alternative